arijitvt/arijitvt.github.io/_posts/2016-11-04-memory-allocation.markdown

 | Size of next chunk, in bytes
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-

 {%endhighlight%}

+For malloc caller, the memory would point to the location pointed by _mem->_.

 Usable Size
 -----------------

-Next interesting thing about malloc is that, when we are requesting certain amount of memory from the system, most of them time malloc allocates more memory than that, due to alignment and padding.
-The following code snippet will show, when we are requesting malloc to allocate 4 bytes of memory and then calling malloc\_usable\_size (which returns the size of the memory,that can be used by prog) returns 24 on 64bit Unix machine.
-However the actual memory allocated by malloc is more than that.
+The second interesting thing about malloc is,  when we are requesting certain amount of memory from the system, most of them time malloc allocates more memory than that, due to alignment and padding.
+The following code snippet shows, that a call to malloc requesting to allocate 4 bytes of memory leads to a  memory allocation of bigger size, which can be seen in the output of the subsequent call to `malloc_usable_size` (which returns the size of the memory,that can be used by prog), that returns 24 on Linux x86\_64 machine.
+Though the actual memory allocated by malloc is even more than that.

 {% highlight cpp %}
 #include <iostream>